alexrandom/AsciiArtify/doc/Concept.md

 minikube is suitable for local testing and development but has scalability limitations. kind integrates well with CI/CD but its dependency on Docker may pose some risks in the future. k3d provides an optimal balance between deployment speed and functionality, making it the best choice for the PoC.

+## Recommendations
+After analysis of 3 solution, I would recommend to use k3d for local development.
+Also consider using Podman.
+This can reduce the risks associated with Docker licensing.